 Prevents Oxidative Stress and Excitotoxicity

-CBD has also been heavily explored for its neuroprotective properties.
+CBD has also been heavily explored for its potential neuroprotective properties.
 Sometimes your brain cells fire rapidly for all the right reasons.
 However, when this action is disrupted and neurons begin to fire repeatedly, they can get damaged or die.
 Similarly, even though your brain is always hungry for air, neurons can get damaged if their oxidation levels are out of whack.

-Relieves Stress by Reducing Amygdala Activity
+Stress Relief and Reducing Amygdala Activity

 Stress is completely natural.
 In fact, a moderate amount of stress is healthy; it keeps us safe and aware of hazards.
 When you are facing a dangerous situation, like crossing a busy road, your body secretes adrenaline and cortisol to help you avoid dangers.
 (14) This “fight or flight” instinct is instilled in all humans and animals.
 It’s a physiological response that plays an integral role in our bodies.